davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

 The algorithm for associating personalities with identifiers on Wikidata has two phases.
 In the first phase, the algorithm only tries to use the title of the news item; if this process fails, it then tries to use possible references to the personalities in the text of the news item.

 The algorithm first interrogates the knowledge base (KB) using the reference to the personality in the headline, thus generating a list of candidates for a given personality.
-If the list contains only one candidate and the similarity of [@jaro1989] to the personality mentioned in the headline is at least 0.8, that candidate is selected.
+If the list contains only one candidate and the [Jaro (1998)](https://doi.org/10.1080/01621459.1989.10478785)[^27] similarity to the personality mentioned in the headline is at least 0.8, that candidate is selected.
 If there is more than one candidate, the algorithm filters out only those with a similarity of 1.0 and if there is only one, that is the candidate selected.
 In any other case, no candidate is returned.

 Algorithm 1 describes the procedure that uses only the headline.